Sep 30, 2007

 by many people such as Rob Cross and Laurence Prusak,

-"The People Who Make Organizations Go-or Stop" at Harvard Business Review in 2002.
+the authors of "The People Who Make Organizations Go-or Stop" at Harvard Business Review in 2002.
 Now, the networking among people is not just a relationship or a network, it is the social capital.

 They distinguish types in social capital based on the role in the organization: central connectors, spotting boundary spanner, information broker, peripheral specialists.
 In their review, they all value these four types of people high with mentioning possible problems.